Ecotourism Destinations - Costa Rica

 Tuesday, January 7: Caves and Sugar Making - Begin the day with the Lopez family enjoying a traditional Costa Rican breakfast to power our day of exploration.
 Bringing just the basics, we'll trek through the village of Piedras Blancas, past hillside fields of black beans to explore nearby mountain caves and the fascinating life that resides inside.
 On our return we'll enjoy a swim in the brisk mountain waters of the Savegre before heading back to our host house.
 In the afternoon we join in the process of making sugar from sugarcane grown on the farm, learning more about the life of the farming families of the mountain region.
 The day ends with dinner and another restful night in the mountains.

-Wednesday, January 8 - After our rest day, we continue our descent into the Savagre river valley with a five mile trek to the Fonseca house where we will spend the rest of the day and stay overnight.
-At this eco-lodge we have the opportunity to try out tree climbing, a 1,000 foot zip line over a mountain river, and learn more about food and medicinal uses of native Costa Rican plants.
+Wednesday, January 8 - After our rest day, we continue our descent into the Savagre river valley with a seven mile trek to our next homestay where we will spend the rest of the day and stay overnight before continuing.

 Thursday, January 9 - We will start our last leg of our mountain trek, a three mile journey through the mostly flat river floodplain terrain to the edge of the village of Brujo where we meet our rafting guides.The rest of the morning and into the afternoon we'll raft 15 miles of the Rio Savegre, a pristine waterway alive with rapids, rugged scenery and prolific wildlife.
 We end our river trip with a night in Silencio to rest and prepare for our final day of activities.